rakshithaprakashkumar11/Ex.No.6/README.md

 # Ex.No.6 Development of Python Code Compatible with Multiple AI Tools

-# Date:30-10-25
-# Register no.212223220038
+# Register no.212223220083
+# Aim:
-# Aim: Write and implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights with Multiple AI Tools
+To write and implement Python code that integrates with multiple AI tools (ChatGPT, Claude, and Gemini) to automate the process of interacting with APIs, comparing outputs, and generating actionable insights for healthcare-related queries.

 #  AI Tools Required:

-## CHATGPT
-## CLAUDE
-## GEMINI
+ChatGPT

+Claude

+Gemini

+Python 3.x

+requests library

+pandas library

 ## Algorithm Overview